neogeographica/singleplayer_scripts/scripts/README.md

 **1. Install utility "aunpack"**

 If you want to use the auto-install feature, you will need to have installed the utility "aunpack", which is part of [atool](https://www.nongnu.org/atool/).
+Technically this is an optional step but it unlocks a huge part of the convenience of using these scripts, so I would always recommend doing this.

 In my case I installed that utility and its dependencies with:
 ```bash
 sudo apt-get install atool
 ```
 You may then want/need to install some of the various tools mentioned at the bottom of the atool webpage.
 For example, I already had tar, zip, gzip, and p7zip... but I needed to install rar as well in order to handle .rar archives.

-**2. Install optional Python module "expak"**
+**2. Install Python module "expak" (optional)**

 The main script can also optionally use my Python module [expak](https://github.com/neogeographica/expak) to look inside pak files and make better decisions about things like what map to launch and whether a gamedir is "standalone" (has its own progs.dat).
 To use this module, you will need Python 2 or Python 3 installed; the script will use whatever executable has the name "python".
 The expak module will need to be installed for that version of Python with:
 ```bash